K-pop boy band BTS faces boycott calls in China over Korean War comment

 North Korean troops crossed into South Korea in June 1950, prompting the United States to come to the South’s aid.
 China entered the war in October of that year, after U.N. forces pushed back into North Korea and toward the Chinese border.
 The fighting ended with an armistice that was never replaced by a peace treaty, leaving the Korean Peninsula technically in a state of war.

-Amid the BTS uproar, a number of the popular posts online in China scoffed at young people chasing overseas fads while forgetting their own history.
+Amid the BTS uproar, popular posts online in China scoffed at young people chasing overseas fads while forgetting their own history.

 “Your 28-year-old big brother is making money from Chinese people, but did you know 28-year-old Anying will lie forever in that battlefield?” one much-circulated quip reads.